Eugene Lockhart

-Eugene Lockhart, Jr. (born March 7, 1961) is a former American football linebacker in the National Football League for the Dallas Cowboys and New England Patriots.
-He played college football at the University of Houston and was drafted in the sixth round of the 1984 NFL Draft.
+Eugene Lockhart, Jr. (born March 7, 1961) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Dallas Cowboys and New England Patriots.
+He played college football at the University of Houston and was selected in the sixth round of the 1984 NFL draft.

-Early days
+Early life

 Lockhart attended Crockett High School and became a two-year starting linebacker for the University of Houston during the 1982 and 1983 seasons.

-In 1983, he was named tri-captain of the Cougars football team.
+In 1983, Lockhart was named tri-captain of the Cougars football team.
 He led the team with 134 tackles, was named second-team All Southwest Conference by UPI and was voted the team's most valuable player.
-He graduated with a degree in marketing.
+Lockhart graduated with a degree in marketing.